juni2003/Movie-Recommendation-System/README.md

 "Movie similarity visualization PCA"

 ## 📜 License
-MIT License - Open for academic and commercial use
+MIT License - Open for academic use

 ## 🤝 Contributing
 Fork the repository